 Scope of the policy

-This policy applies to all member, including students, faculty, administrators, staff, volunteers, vendors, independent contractors, visitors, alumni and any individuals regularly or temporarily employed, studying, living, visiting, conducting business or having any official capacity with the college or on college property.
+This policy applies to all members, including students, faculty, administrators, staff, volunteers, vendors, independent contractors, visitors, alumni and any individuals regularly or temporarily employed, studying, living, visiting, conducting business or having any official capacity with the college or on college property.

 This policy applies to sexual and/or gender-based harassment, discrimination and violence, including including sexual violence, stalking, and partner violence, which are referred to in this policy as “sexual misconduct,” both on and off campus.
 In particular, off-campus conduct is subject to this policy if the conduct occurred in the context of an education program or activity of the college or had continuing adverse effects on campus or in an off1campus education program or activity.